 They had us at “self-serve wine.”
 The wine and dine opportunities at The Shaker & Vine are nearly limitless.
 Enjoy self-serve wine preservation machines that showcase more than 70 wines for sampling.
 House-made cocktails, spirits, and gourmet food all await you at this popular spot just 15 minutes from Maple Ski Ridge.
 For the best après-ski instagram post, order one of their signature charcuterie boards and chocolate fondues.

 One of the most popular attractions in Saratoga Springs is the Saratoga Winery, a 40 minute drive from Willard Mountain that’s well worth the trek.
-Try any (or all) of 15 handcrafted wines made on premises along with 10 rotating beers on tap.
-Wine and beer flights are always available as well as a sampling of five wines for just $5.
+Try any (or all) of the more than dozen handcrafted wines made on premises along with rotating beers on tap.
+Enjoy a customized wine, beer, or cocktail flight!
 This venue is also the official tasting room for Saratoga Courage Distillery.
-On weekends there is a brunch menu, live entertainment, and occasional seasonal events.
+On weekends there is a brunch menu, and occasional entertainment and seasonal events.
 Reservations are required.

 Credit: @druthersbrewing on Instagram